Auburngrads/AFRL/README.md

 These packages, and their dependencies, can be installed using the script below

 ```r
 install.packages(c('tidyverse','rmarkdown','shiny','data.table','DT','devtools'))
 ```

-Lastly, this GitHub repository contains code and data sets that will be used during the 2-Day R Training Course.
-If you will be attending this training, locate and click the green `Clone or download` button above and then select `Download ZIP`.
+Lastly, this GitHub repository contains R code and data sets that will be used during the training.
+If you'll be attending this training, locate and click the green `Clone or download` button above and then select `Download ZIP`.
 This will download the contents of this repository as a local .zip archive on your machine.
+Note, we'll be editing some of the files over the weekend so you may want to wait until Monday.

-Once downloaded, extract the files from the zip archive to a convenient location on your machine.
+Once you've downloaded content from the repo, extract the files from the zip archive to a convenient location on your machine.
 We have yet to encounter a NIPR-networked machine that blocked zip archive downloads from Github.
 If your machine is the first please [__send me an email__](mailto:jason.freels@afit.edu) letting me know what error you are experiencing (no, you won't win a prize).

 ## Where am I going and when do I need to be there?

-The training will begin promptly at 0900 and will be held in Building 646, Room 102.
+The training will begin at 0900 and will be held in Building 646, Room 102.
 Building 646 is on the southwest side of the AFIT campus, directly across Hobson Way from the AFRL Materials and Manufacturing Directorate (AFRL/RX) - it's also the building closest to the Icarus statue.
 The easiest way to get to Room 102 is to park at AFRL/RX, walk across Hobson Way, and enter through the doors closest to the Icarus statue.
 Room 102 will be first room on your right - it's a large classroom with auditorium-style seating.

 ## Anything else I need to know?

 Yes, power up your laptops prior to the training.
 While the room in which the training will be held is a teaching auditorium, it has insufficient access to power outlets.
-The plan is to have everyone plug in and recharge over the lunch - so this should not present an issue if you start with a full battery.
+The plan is to have everyone plug in and recharge over the lunch - so this should not present an issue if everyone starts with a full battery.